Language transfer: Literacy development

 Most studies have indicated that literacy cross-language transfer can occur regardless of the L1 and the L2 languages, but Chung et al. (2012) state that cross-language transfer is less likely to occur when the languages do not share similar orthography systems.
-For example, using literacy skills acquired in English may be accessed and used with more ease in Spanish because English and Spanish follow similar orthography (they use letters).
-Whereas, using literacy skills acquired in English to facilitate ease of learning Korean would be more difficult because those languages do not follow a similar orthography system (English uses letters, and Korean uses symbols).
+For example, using literacy skills acquired in English may be accessed and used with more ease in Spanish because English and Spanish follow similar orthography (they use letters), whereas using literacy skills acquired in English to facilitate ease of learning Korean would be more difficult because those languages do not follow a similar orthography system (English uses the English alphabet, and Korean uses the Korean alphabet).

 Cross-language transfer can also occur with deaf bilinguals who use sign language and read written words.
-People may think that both American Sign Language (ASL) and English are the same language, they are not.
-According to the National Institute on Deafness and Other Communications Disorders “ASL is a language completely separate and distinct from English.
+The sign language and oral/written language used in a region are separate languages; American Sign Language (ASL) and English, for example, are distinct languages.
+According to the National Institute on Deafness and Other Communications Disorders, "ASL is a language completely separate and distinct from English.
 It contains all the fundamental features of language, with its own rules for pronunciation, word formation, and word order".
-Because sign languages are considered to be their own language, most deaf people are considered to be bilingual because they speak in one language (sign language) and read in other (English, Spanish, Arabic, etc.).
-It should also be noted that not all sign languages are the same.
-The sign languages are American Sign Language (ASL), Mexican Sign Language (LSM), British Sign Language (BSL), Spanish Sign Language (LSE), and many more.
+Because sign languages are considered to be their own language, most deaf people are considered to be bilingual because they speak in one language (sign language) and read in another (English, Spanish, Arabic, etc.).